5 Proofreading enzymes

 Sometimes the type of polymerase you use during library construction will influence the type of damage pattern you will receive.

 In the example above, Cai et al. (2022) found a funny smiley plot, where while the 3’ G to A patterns look like a classic non-UDG (i.e. non-USER treated, thus retaining damage) plot, the frequency of C to T on the 5’ end was extremely reduced.
+This is because of the choice of polymerase used during library amplification was not conductive to the nature of ancient DNA.

 While having a low error rate is great for modern genomics, this can be less optimal for preserving ancient DNA damage for profiling later on.
+Furthermore, you may have lost a fraction of true ancient DNA reads (those that have uracils in both strands).

 The choice of enzyme only matters during the first amplification after adapter ligation.
 At subsequent amplifications, the (misincorporated) thymines have already been integrated into the template molecules, so it doesn’t matter which enzyme you use.